 Here you’ll find my art in all its manifestations.
 I am pretty much self trained.
 My 8th grade art teacher told me she’d give me a B because I tried hard.
 Well, a big F-you to her!

-Due to the many moves and the attendant downsizing I gave away the majority of my art.
-Friends, neighborhoods, family, the couple who bought our townhouse, and the bartender at the cafe/bar across the street ended up with most of it.
+Due to many, many moves and the attendant downsizing I gave away the majority of my art.
+Friends, neighbors, family, the couple who bought our townhouse, and the bartender at the cafe/bar across the street ended up with most of it.
 After a while it wasn’t hard to get rid of these things that I had toiled over.
 It became liberating and it helped that all went to people I care for.

 I also have a professional website, chrisbeacham.com, where I discuss my work and professional interests.
 I blog about issues relevant to my career in arts-driven economic and community development and creative placemaking.
 I also blog in the Arts & Aesthetics section of the site about art and creative events mostly in New York City.
 For example, I recently reviewed two art exhibits at the Studio Museum in Harlem, one on the great artist Alma Thomas and the other on three terrific and exciting emerging artists-in-residence.

 Some of the pieces in the gallery below are still available but others are long gone.
 Click on the gallery to see larger versions.